hexbatch/apple-core/core-docs/step-7-sets/group-set-overview.md

 ## Restricting the context a group can be used in

-The group token can have bounds set on it.
+The group element can have bounds set on it.
 If a subgroup needs to be made, or have some members be in one bounds compared to others, or a group needs to be sorted and organzied, Then a new group can be made, and put as a child into the parent group set, this can be nested.
 The new group has the members added to it from the parent group.